 Ad Medium Filum Viae and minerals

-Since 1 January 1920, the ad medium filum viae rule is rebutted except as to minerals, where the fee simple of the public road is vested in the council (ss.145 and 146(1) Roads Act 1993).
+Since 1 January 1920, the ad medium filum viae rule is rebutted except as to minerals, where the fee simple of the public road is vested in the council (Sections 145 and 146(1) Roads Act 1993).
 Claims ad medium filum viae may succeed in respect of minerals under a road that has not been reserved to the Crown.
-For further information see Baalman and Wells [paras 310.500, 310.600 and 345] and Hallmann [paras 4.5 and 7.46].

 Stratum subdivision for mineral purposes

 Horizontal division of land into strata, to enable subsoil containing the minerals to be in different ownership to the surface and airspace above it, is common in mining areas.
-It should be clearly understood that in these cases the substrata incorporates the land and the minerals, not the minerals alone.
+It should be clearly understood that in these cases the substrata incorporate the land and the minerals, not the minerals alone.
 The division (especially in earlier cases) is often stated to be at a point '20.115 metres below the surface' rather than a specific Reduced Level AHD.
-Where it is proposed to issue an automated title for minerals or sub-strata, a departmental deposited plan will be prepared to create an identity separate to the surface parcel of that land.
+Where it is proposed to create a folio of the Register for minerals or sub-strata, a departmental deposited plan will be prepared to create an identity separate to the surface parcel of that land.
 Prescribed fees are payable for the preparation and supply of the plan.
 The new title will issue in terms of: